omgmog/omgmog.github.com/_posts/2014/2014-03-28-compressing-pdf-from-your-mac-or-linux-terminal-with-ghostscript.md

 title: Compressing PDF files from your Mac or Linux terminal with Ghostscript
 comments_issue: 90
 tags: [guide, ghostscript, pdf, mac-os-x, linux, bash]
+archived_comments:
+- author: "Konrad"
+  date: June 13, 2016
+  content: |
+    Hi, this function is amazing but faces problem when it has to handle a file path with blank spaces.
 ---
 I arrived at this solution recently when looking to compress a massive print-quality PDF for the web.